 We add one extra field to both tensors and raw data structures as mentioned before.
 For tensors, we created our own TorchyTensor that inherits from PyTorch's TensorImpl and adds the extra traceidx field.
-Nevertheless, creating our class was already necessary to intercept events delivered through virtual methods (described below).
 For the materialized bit in raw data, we patched PyTorch's StorageImpl class to give us this extra bit for free as there were some bits available in padding.
 Therefore, we increase the tensor size by 8 bytes and do not increase the size of raw data.